 “The first month to nine months is the danger zone for customer attrition.”

 Accurate, Timely Onboarding Targets

 One of the unique capabilities of the FI Works system is its rules-based engine to drive campaigns and work queues based on very specific targeting criteria.
-Based on the daily customer data feeds which included banking products and activity dates, each step in a variety of onboarding campaigns were automatically generated.
+Based on the daily customer data feeds (including banking products and activity dates), each step in a variety of onboarding campaigns was automatically generated.
 This included all the customer details needed to execute the multi-touch campaigns.

 The power of FI Works’ analytics is that you reduce the number of people to mail to without reducing the response.